 A New York native, Désirée Elsevier was a full time regular member of the Metropolitan Opera Orchestra in New York from 1987 to 2021.
 She currently resides in Dallas, TX, playing extra with the Dallas Symphony Orchestra, The Dallas Opera and the Austin Symphony.
 She can also be heard with Voices of Change in Dallas, and the Victoria Bach Festival in Victoria, Texas.

-Desiree Elsevier is a member of Classical Tahoe, a summer festival orchestra in Lake Tahoe, NV https://classicaltahoe.org/.
-Also check out PBS Reno's special on the Pandemic concerts at Classical Tahoe in the summer of 2020 https://watch.pbsreno.org/video/classical-tahoe-episode-1-o9zb2o/ (look at minute 5:58!).
+Desiree Elsevier is one of the principal violists of Classical Tahoe, a summer festival orchestra in Lake Tahoe, NV https://classicaltahoe.org/.
+Also check out PBS Reno's special on Classical Tahoe concerts from the summers of 2020, and 2021 https://www.pbsreno.org/watch/ClassicalTahoe/ .

 A member of the World Orchestra for Peace (founded by Sir Georg Solti, now led by Valery Gergiev), which performs concerts in the name of world peace and harmony across the world, from Chicago to Beijing. http://www.worldorchestraforpeace.com/